SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 allocated.
 If the table is filled again later, the memory space is still available, which is a performance advantag over clearing an internal table with `FREE`.
-Such a statement also deleted the table content, but it also releases the memory space.
+Such a statement also deletes the table content, but it also releases the memory space.

 ``` abap